ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Description:

-: The output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.
+: These requirements motivate the creation of the Time Base Unidirectional Attestation (TUDA) {{-tuda}}, the output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.

-The freshness is preserved in the evidence, allowing past states of the device can be determined.
+: The freshness is preserved in the evidence by the use of a Time Stamp Authority (TSA) which provides Time Stamp Tokens (TST).

 ## Virtualized multi-tenant hosts

 Use case name:

-: Multi-tenant hosts
+: Multi-Tenant Hosts

 Who will use it: